 I set up Clarity & Hart as part of the ecological concern of my total work.
 The amazing team at C&H advises on communications, creates designs and provides incredible tracking.
 We also design websites from scratch and improve content on existing websites.
-We are proud to have collaborated with companies in Scandinavia, the Netherlands and Central America.
+We are proud to have collaborated with sail cargo companies in Scandinavia, the Netherlands and Central America.

 - The Raz Club